-“…cost businesses too much in taxes/charges?”
+‘… cost businesses too much in taxes/charges’

-“…lead to a more equal society?”
+‘… lead to a more equal society’

-“… make people lazy?”
+‘… make people lazy’

-“…make people less willing care for one another?”
+‘… make people less willing care for one another’

-“…prevent widespread poverty”
+‘… prevent widespread poverty’

-“… place too great strain on economy”
+‘… place too great a strain on the economy’

 The average level of agreement with these statements reduced slightly between 2008/2009 at the onset of the recession and 2016 during the recovery period.
 Nevertheless, the ranking of agreement among statements remains the same, as shown in Figure 3.4.
-The exception is the average agreement with “social benefits lead to a more equal society”, which observed a minor increase and surpassed the average agreement with “put strain in the economy” and “cost business too much in taxes”.
-It is also worth noting the strong decline in the percentage who agree that it hurts economy and business.
+The exception is the average agreement with ‘social benefits lead to a more equal society’, which observed a minor increase and surpassed the average agreement with ‘put a strain on the economy’ and ‘cost businesses too much in taxes’.
+It is also worth noting the strong decline in the percentage who agree that it hurts the economy and business.
 This might be due to the rising unemployment and collapse of businesses during the financial crash.